tonycheng-0118/myaccount2p0/README.md

 + custimized item_type2category.
 + modified daily report, only record the day with item.
 - no link in daily report
-! exe/instal.bat ANACONDA_PATH from user.config
++ exe/instal.bat ANACONDA_PATH from user config
-! exe/instal.bat can auto pull GitHub
++ exe/instal.bat can auto pull GitHub
 !
 Dynamic sizing GUI
 + dat/all_item_export for andromoney export format
-! dat/andromoney for andromoney import, will be extract the diff first
++ dat/andromoney for andromoney import, will be extract the diff first
 + fix typo type: Electicity, Transpotation, Entertainmant,
 ```